peterjlambert/lockdownopenmic/src/index.md

 ---
-title: "Lockdown Open Mic"
+title: "Lockdown Open Mic - A virtual open mic for the lockdown generation"
+description:
-description: Musicians, poets, comics, plate-spinners.
+  Musicians, poets, comics, plate-spinners.
 Got an urge to perform in this time of social isolation?
 We’re here for you.
 The pubs and clubs are closed and your favourite local open-mic night is sadly on hiatus.
-Join our virtual open-mic and give us a bit of entertainment.
+Join our virtual, online open mic and give us a bit of entertainment.
 layout: "layouts/home.html"
 showSiteHeader: true
 showSitefooter: true